NativeScript/nativescript-cli/README.md

 To use the locally built CLI instead `tns` you can call `PATH_TO_CLI_FOLDER/bin/tns`.
 For example:
 `PATH_TO_CLI_FOLDER/bin/tns run ios|android`

-> NOTE: You should have [SSH key set](https://github.com/settings/keys) for your Git in order add the submodule via [smart git protocol](https://github.com/settings/keys).
-Instruction on how to set new SSH key in Windows, Mac and Linux can be found [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows).
-If you try to clone without SSH key setup, you will receive error _"Permission denied (publickey).
-Please make sure you have the correct access rights"_.

 [Back to Top][1]